CanaanGM/Dotnet8-API_Example/README.md

 - options pattern for reading the settings for both `JWT` and `RefreshToken` Settings from `appsettings.json`
 - Infrastructure layer references `Design` so it can create it's own migrations
     - so, even in DB 1st approach, you'd only need this layer to scaffold the db.
+- API versioning is thru the url `api/v[number]/controller`
+- API overrides `ProblemDetailsFactory` to add in custom properties

 ### Notes